rufuspollock/rufuspollock.com/content/ubernomics.md

 1. More people participate.
 Monopoly pricing reduces participation because the monopolist's fees discourage some farmers and/or some consumers from participating.
 2. More innovation: participation is open to all means ideas can flow freely maximizing the chance of improvements.
 For example, there's not risk that organic farmers are excluded because of Pete's fears that they'll undermine his monopoly position.

 In addition there is also an effect on equity because resources are more fairly distributed.
-In the open case farmers as a whole (including Pete) are better off.
+In the open case, farmers as a whole (including Pete) are better off.
 However, Pete as an individual is less well-off than he would be under monopoly.
 The value Pete derived from the marketplace under monopoly still exists but part of it has been redistributed to other farmers and, possibly, to consumers.

 This explains why monopoly marketplaces are common even though open marketplaces are better for society: the owner of a monopoly marketplace can become very wealthy indeed.